 Insurance companies will meticulously review your medical records when they assess your claim and settlement offer.
 They may seek ways to reduce the compensation they pay.

-Your chosen legal representation will know all of the strategies insurers use to deny payments or offer low settlements, such as.
+Your chosen legal representation will know all of the strategies insurers use to deny payments or offer low settlements.
 These can include blaming you for the accident or contesting the severity of your injuries.
-It may be beneficial to allow your lawyer to manage all communications about the accident.
-Your personal injury lawyer can level the playing field and protect your rights.
+Allowing your lawyer to manage all communications about the accident may be beneficial.
+Your Miami personal injury lawyer can level the playing field and protect your rights.

 Litigation Involves Complex Areas of the Law

-Injuries from large truck accidents are typically more serious than those from accidents involving smaller vehicles.
+Injuries from large truck accidents are typically more serious than those involving smaller vehicles.
 Victims can be left managing severe health conditions after such an event.
 These can include:

 - Traumatic brain injuries